2013 Planning and Implementing Sustainable IPM Systems

 The course is targeted at professionals with responsibility to establish sustainable IPM programs in agriculture.
 We aim to attract a diverse cohort of participants from US and international extension programs, non-profits and NGO’s, government agencies, and certification and commodity organizations.
 Graduates from the program will receive continuing support and will also be able interact with their co-participants once they return to their home setting.
 The language of instruction will be English.

-Pre-registration is now open and further course details will be posted regularly to the course website.
-We will contact successful applicants once their applications have been reviewed and confirm participation no later than May 1st, 2013.
+Registration is now open and further course details will be posted regularly to the course website.

 Aug 11-24, 2013